ayiemba/MpesaLib/CONTRIBUTING.md

 If you have questions about how to use MpesaLib, please read the [MpesaLib documentation][documentation].
 For Questions related to how Mpesa APIs work ask on [Mpesa Daraja Portal][daraja].
 There are hundreds of Mpesa questions on Daraja that might address you challenges.
-If you don't find help from daraja, there is a [vibrant community][payments_api_community] of payment apis developers and integrators that have come across the challenges you culd be having with Mpesa APIs and are more than willing to assist.
+If you don't find help from daraja, there is a [vibrant community][payments_api_community] of payment apis developers and integrators that have experrienced the challenges you could be having with Mpesa APIs and are more than willing to assist.

 GitHub issues are only for [reporting bugs](#issue) and [feature requests](#feature), not questions or help.